Vegan Baked Oatmeal

 Step 4: Bake

 Bake the mixture in a prepared 9×9 or 11×7 baking pan at 350F for 35-45 minutes until center appears almost set (in my oven, this took approx. 35-40 minutes).
 For a drier, more solid baked oatmeal, bake until center is completely set (this took 45 minutes).
+The recipe will make 6-8 servings, depending on how large or small you cut them.

 How to Store Baked Oatmeal: